shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/README.md

 # Transactive Applications

+## Transactive ILC Coordinator Application

+This application allows ILC to participate in either real-time pricing (RTP) markets or single-step market-based control.
+Further enhancements of the TC ILC are needed to allow for its full integration with the Transactive Network Template framework by adding the ability for the TC ILC to forecast the building flexibility over a 24-hour horizon.

+This work is under way and consists of the following:

+1. Forecasting the hourly average building demand for the next 24 hours based on historical building data and current weather conditions.

+2. Forecasting the hourly average flexibility of each controllable load for the next 24-hour period (i.e., an hourly average value for maximum and minimum consumptions for each controllable load) based on historical data and current weather conditions.

+3. The methodology for accomplishing this is in progress and this feature should be incorporated in software tested for the June milestone.

 ## Transactive Control and Coordination (TCC) Application

 TCC creates markets at different levels to make control decisions.
 Market-based